pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 It's time to take a breath and celebrate everything the pyOpenSci community has accomplished.
 Before we move on to the next big thing—[our pyOpenSci Fall Festival](https://www.pyopensci.org/events/pyopensci-2024-fall-festival.html) (more on that below)—I want to take a moment to reflect on:

-* Where we've been
+* where we've been,
-* What we've accomplished
+* what we've accomplished, and
-* The incredible community of practice that we've built
+* the incredible community of practice that we've built.

 I'll wrap up by discussing what's next for pyOpenSci.